olincollege/type-race/docs/index.md

 Our primary goal with this project was to effectively implement the Model View Controller framework in a large scale project.
 We sought to use best practices to make our code readable, modular, and expandable in the future.

+To push ourselves, we also wanted to make our project feature a multiplayer game mode.
+We wanted to increase our skills with networking and socket programming in Python.

 # Unique Features

+- Single player and multiplayer game modes
+- Multithreaded networking for efficiency
+- Customizable GUI through editing `model/gui.py`

 # Video